xiaoxiaoflood/firefox-scripts/README.md

 </details>
 <details>
   <summary>Mouse Gestures</summary>
   More powerful than any mouse gestures WebExtensions.
 But it doesn't have user interface and I have only included actions I use, so unless the default set of actions suits you, knowledge in JavaScript is required to write extra actions.
 However, it's easy to change gestures for available actions.
-You can view default gestures at the beginning of the code (search for <code>GESTURES:</code>).
+Default gestures are at the beginning of the code (search for <code>GESTURES:</code>).
 Some of them:

  - <b>Hold right-click, then roll mouse wheel up or down</b> to switch to next/previous tab.
  - <b>Hold right-click, move down and release</b> to scroll to bottom of the page (or move up to go the top).
 If the cursor was over an image, moving down will open a new tab for reverse image Google search instead of scrolling to bottom.